MoyDesign/MoyPlugin/README.md

 * ask for help directly: [info@moy.design](mailto:info@moy.design)
 * contact [me](https://github.com/dsavenko) personally.

-## In-depth documentation
+## Technical overview

+The plugin uses <i>parsers</i> to extract valuable information from original pages and <i>templates</i> (or <i>'looks'</i>) to render the information.

+Parsers and templates are located in the <a href='https://github.com/MoyDesign/MoyData'>MoyDesign's</a> MoyData GitHub repository.
+The plugin downloads them <b>all</b> the first time when it's installed.
+Then, it periodically checks for updates.

+You can specify another GitHub account.
+This is useful for creating your own parsers and templates: just fork the main MoyData repo and point the plugin to your own account.
+Please, consider making a pull request to the original repo afterwards.

-Detailed documentation about the plugin, including how to create your own looks, is available [here](https://github.com/MoyDesign/MoyDocs/blob/master/README.md#moydesign-documentation).
+Detailed documentation about the plugin, including how to create your own parsers and templates, is available <a href='https://github.com/MoyDesign/MoyDocs/blob/master/README.md#moydesign-documentation'><b>here</b></a>.

+Happy hacking! :)